Start with bulbs that are firm and dry with no signs of mold or decay.

 1. Careful - don't over water!
 For the first couple of waterings, use the water gauge as a handle and lift inner pot to check for moisture at bottom.
 Don't rewater until bottom is dry.
 No fertilizer until flower spike appears.
 Then apply a "Bloom" formula at 1/2 strength every watering.

 2. Don't force them.
 Bloom stalk will start growing in 10-14 days.
 Some bulbs take longer than others to get going.

 As flower stalk matures, rotate plant frequently to encourage it to grow straight.

-Cool temperatures will prolong booms.
+3. Cool temperatures prolong blooms.
 After the flowers start opening, move plant away from sun and display wherever it looks its best.
 Plant has stored up enough energy to complete the bloom cycle without sun.